the1lab/1lab/src/Order/Filter.lagda.md

     where open is-glb ⋀xᵢ-glb
 ```

-This means that filters preserves finite meets when viewed as monotone maps
+This means that filters preserve finite meets when viewed as monotone maps
 into the poset of propositions.
 In particular, this means a filter
 $F \subseteq L$ on a [[meet semilattice]] $L$ induces a meet semilattice
 homomorphism $F : L \to \Omega$.